-The last few weeks have been insane, made more so by anger and guilt emotions that have surfaced around money.
+The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

 But somewhere in the midst of all this, something happened to me – anger!